Online Casinos in Nevada 2019

 Currently, there are only 3 types of legal online gambling available in Nevada.
 The first kind is off-track betting.
-This is betting on sports online even when you aren’t at the event.
-This is legal on mobile apps and websites that are operated by licensed sports betting companies.
+This is betting on racing when you aren’t at the event.
+Likewise, mobile apps and websites are legal for OTB.

-You can place all the same kind of bets that are allowed in a normal live sports book.
+You can place all the same kind of bets that are allowed in a normal sportsbook.
 This includes horse racing and is how you will be able to bet on horse races online.

-The second kind of online legal betting is online poker.
+The second kind of online legal betting is online poker, like world-famous WSOP.
 In Nevada, you are allowed to play poker online.
-You can play poker online, just as long as you are physically present in the state of Nevada when you place your bet.
+Remember, you must be in the state of Nevada when you place your bet.

 Betting at online casinos is technically legal, but only when you play while on the physical property of the casino.
 Because of this, there currently aren’t many online casino options available.
 People also don’t really make use of these few apps available, since you have to be in the actual casino to play on them.

 Daily fantasy sports are also technically legal, but they require a gaming license and very intense vetting from the gambling board, so these online services are few and far between.